German Paediatricians Orchestral Concert

 We are very excited that the German Paediatricians Orchestra will be playing an exclusive fundraising concert at 3pm on Sunday 24 September.

-Made up of talented paediatricians from across the world, the orchestra is now one of the leading amateur orchestras in Germany, having performed and recorded performances across the globe.
+Made up of talented paediatricians, the orchestra is now one of the leading amateur orchestras in Germany, having toured and recorded performances across the globe.
 Founded in 1960, the German Paediatricians Orchestra started as a small chamber orchestra and has grown to a symphony orchestra with more than 85 members.

 Each year, the orchestra come together at the National Congress of the German Paediatrics and adolescent medicine, and go on to perform concerts around the world, all of which are always dedicated to children’s charities.